More omicron detected as hospitals strain under virus surge

 “The omicron variant is here, and as anticipated we are seeing the beginning of community spread," state Health Commissioner Mary Bassett said in a news release.

+The number of states finding the variant is growing as well, with Massachusetts announcing its first case Saturday, a day after New Jersey, Georgia, Pennsylvania and Maryland reported their first confirmed cases.
+Missouri reported its first presumed case Friday.

+The variant also has been detected in Nebraska, Minnesota, California, Hawaii, Colorado and Utah.

-Seven of the cases have been found in New York City and one in Suffolk County.
+In New York, seven of the cases have been found in New York City, once a global epicenter of the pandemic, and the other in Suffolk County.

 The arrival of omicron comes as hospitals statewide continue to strain under a surge in coronavirus cases, most traced to the delta variant, along with staffing shortages.